zdebeer99/gojade/ReadMe.md

 [may change] a unbuffered function must take either a string or a *TreeNode as the last argument. the content below the unbeffered function will be passed to the function.
 If the function takes a string the content will first be parsed and then passed to the function.

-## Status

-**Whats is out standing**

-- filters and include with filters
-- calling go functions from jade as unbuffered code.
-- Tag Interpolation

-gojade has not been cleaned up yet and some function names and parameters may change.
-The parser is currently pretty stable but evaluating the parse tree use panic instead of returning the error as a result.
-This will be changed to return the error rather than panicking, and there for some functions return arguments will change.

-benchmarks and performance improvements has not been done yet.

 ## Useful functions